 Follow-up and Evaluation

-- At three-month point, mentor and mentee complete preliminary evaluation (to be developed) with suggestions for moving forward.
+- At three-month point, mentor and mentee complete preliminary evaluation with suggestions for moving forward.

-- At six-month completion period, mentor and mentee complete final evaluation (to be developed).
+- At six-month completion period, mentor and mentee complete final evaluation.

 - Satisfaction measurements are maintained and anonymously posted on the website.